danderson00/socket/middleware.md

 Middleware functions are injected into the call stack of API functions and can be used to inspect or modify passed parameters returned results.

-Middleware is added to the execution stack by using the `use` function.
+Middleware is added to the execution stack by calling the `use` function.
 This function accepts either a single function or an object with multiple functions attached.
 Passing a single function will cause the middleware to be executed for all API functions ("global" middleware).
 Passing an object will cause middleware to be executed only when the API function with the corresponding name is executed.